Refinancing: Which Program is for You?

 Even though it may seem like it sometimes, there aren't as many refinance choices as there are borrowers!
 Contact us at 9722920448 and we can match you with the loan program that best fits you.
 There are several questions to ask yourself while you look at the choices.

-Are you refinancing primarily to lower your rate and monthly payments?
-If so, a good choice might be a low fixed-rate loan.
-Maybe you are currently in a loan with a high, fixed interest rate, or a mortgage in which the rate of interest varies - an adjustable rate mortgage (ARM).
-Different that the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your loan, even if interest rates rise.
-If you are not expecting to sell your home in the near future (about 5 years), a fixed rate mortgage loan can particularly be a great choice.
-However, an ARM with a low intitial payment could be a better way to lower your payments if you plan on moving within the near future.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+In that case, a low, fixed rate loan may be the ideal option for you.
+Maybe you are presently in a loan with a high, fixed interest rate, or a mortgage loan with which the rate of interest varies - an adjustable rate mortgage (ARM).
+Unlike the ARM, your low fixed-rate mortgage stays at a certain low rate for the term of your loan, even if interest rates rise.
+If you plan to live in your home for at least five more years, a loan with a fixed rate may be an especially good fit for you.
+But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve reduced monthly payments.

-Do you want to pull out some of your equity to consolidate additional debt?
-Excellent idea!
-If you have any debt with steep interest (such as credit cards or vehicle loans), you might be able to take care of that debt with a lower rate loan through your refinance, if you have the equity built up to make it work.
+Do you have other debt, maybe with high interest, that you need to consolidate?
+If you own some debt with steep interest (like credit cards or car loans), you may be able to pay that debt off with a lower rate loan through your refinance, if you have the equity built up to make it work.

 Do you need to build up home equity quicker, and pay off your mortgage faster?
 Consider refinancing with a shorterterm loan, often a 15-year mortgage.
 You will be paying less interest and increasing your home equity more quickly, even though your mortgage payments will usually be more than they were.
 However, if you've held your current thirty year loan for a long time and the loan balance is rather low, you could be able to do this without raising your monthly payment — it's even possible to save!
 To help you figure out your options and the many benefits in refinancing, please contact us at 9722920448.
 We are here for you.